-The adjoining suburbs of Stafford and Wavell Heights we also see as attractive choices for the right property type in the suburb, which is typically a 3 of 4 bedroom house on a spacious block.
+Located only 7 kilometres from the Brisbane Central Brisbane District (CBD), Kedron represents an affordable choice for families with city access via Gympie Road and a convenient train connection at nearby Wooloowin.
+Adjoining suburbs such as Stafford and Wavell Heights are also seen attractive choices for the right property type in the suburb, which is typically a 3 or 4 bedroom house on a spacious block.

-Kedron is approximately 4 square kilometres in size and has one park which covers nearly 13 percent of the suburb’s total area.
+Kedron comprises approximately 4 square kilometres in area and has one park which covers about one-seventh of the suburb’s total area.

-A well located suburb with excellent transport access to the city for employment, Kedron is relatively popular with professionals – households in Kedron are primarily couples with children and are likely to be repaying between $1800 and $2400 per month on mortgage repayments.
+A well-located suburb with reasonable transport access to the city for employment, Kedron is relatively popular with professionals – households in Kedron are primarily couples with children, and are likely to be repaying between $1800 and $2400 per month on mortgage repayments.

-Currently the median sales price of houses in the area is $535,000.
+About 57 per cent of the dwellings in Kedron are owner-occupied, and currently the median sales price of houses in the area is $725,000 (2017).

 Median unit prices are considerably cheaper in Kedron, but our preferred property type for this suburb is a house on a block of at least 600 square metres.

-These property types offer an outstanding opportunity to own land value close to the city of Brisbane at an affordable entry price.
+These suburbs and property types can offer an outstanding opportunity to own land value close to the city of Brisbane at an affordable entry price.

 The adjacent suburb of Wooloowin is well connected to the CBD with two train stations (Wooloowin & Eagle Junction) and some wonderfully elevated homes with views in a blue chip position.
 At only 5-6km from the city it’s hard to beat for convenience.